Day in History: Coronation of George III and Queen Charlotte

 To read more about King George and Queen Charlotte, visit this thread – George III (1738-1820) and Charlotte of Mecklenburg-Strelitz (1744-1818).Filed under British Royals, Historical Royals

-Tagged Biography, Charlotte of Mecklenburg-Strelitz, Coronation, George III.
+Tagged Biography, Charlotte of Mecklenburg-Strelitz, Coronation, George III of the United Kingdom.